ccollums/spooky-tic-tac-toe/README.md

 ## Description

 It is everyone's favorite time of year...
 SPOOKY SEASON.
-So why not play a fun game of spooky tic tac toe with a friend.
+So why not play a fun game of spooky tic-tac-toe with a friend.

 ## How it works